mamun2519/learn-devOps-concept/os/readme.md

   - grep -i “keyword” fileName
 - To search everything except the given pattern/keyword
   - grep -v “keyword” file
+- to print how many times (count) the given keyword is present in the file
+  - grep -c “keyword” file

 ### SSH